Your essential guide to importing a car from Australia to the UK, covering the costs, documents and procedures to follow.

 The Land Down Under is a popular destination for tourists from all over the world, as well as expats.
-With bustling cities and stunning natural scenery, it’s no wonder people are flocking to Australia.
+With bustling cities and stunning natural scenery, from the beautiful beaches and natural gems of the gold coast to Sydneys coffee shops and opera house. iIt’s no wonder people are flocking to Australia.
 But what if you need to get ahold of one of them?
 How do you call an Aussie?
 Read on to find out how to place a call to the Land Down Under.

 Every country in the world has a different country code that must be dialed before a local phone number.
 Without them, phone numbers would have to be far too long for people to memorize, simply so there could be enough phone numbers for everyone in the world.

 - Australia’s country code is +61.

 - +672 is used for Australian territories, including Norfolk Island and the Australian Antarctic Territory.